edazpotato/alles-web/README.md

 After you've included the script, you can easily use any of the APIs

 ### Synchronous
+Standard version of the library.
+If you're unsure which version to use, use this one.

 ##### name + tag > id
 ```js